MrEyvaz/mern-crash-course/README.md

 About This Course:

--   ⚛️ Tech Stack: React.js, Node.js, Express.js, MongoDB, Chakra UI
+-   ⚛️ Tech Stack: React.js, Node.js, Express.js, MongoDB, Tailwind CSS
 -   🔥 Build an API
--   📱 Responsive UI With React.js and ChakraUI
+-   📱 Responsive UI With React.js and Tailwind CSS
 -   🐞 Error Handling
 -   🌐 Deployment
 -   🚀 And Many More Cool Features